 Scientists say the food we eat is good for about 20 percent of the water our bodies need each day.5 Even though some foods like tomatoes and watermelon have high amounts of water, you'd still have to eat a whole lot of them every day to get the same amount you’d get from 8 daily glasses of water.

 The CDC says when our body temperatures go above normal (98.6 degrees Fahrenheit), our brains send out an alarm.
 This makes us sweat, which cools us down and protects vital systems like our hearts and brains.
-Like air conditioners, our bodies have built-in thermostats that help control temperature, and our sweat is their coolant.
-Whether it's from physical activity or just the weather, when we get hot, our internal air conditioners kick in, and we start to sweat.
-So we need to keep our tanks full by drinking lots of water.6
+Like air conditioners, our bodies have built-in thermostats that help control temperature, and our sweat cools them.
+Whether it's from physical activity or just the weather, when we get hot, our bodies’ air conditioners kick in, and we start to sweat.
+So we need to drink lots of water.6

 Once you get going, plan to take a break and drink about 10 ounces – that's 10 large gulps – from a water bottle every 15 to 20 minutes while you're exercising.
 And keep drinking after you finish.7 Remember: by the time your body says, "Hey!
 I feel thirsty!" you're already dehydrated.

 Finally, don't forget that sometimes – like when you're swimming – you may not notice you're sweating.
 But you are, and you can still get dehydrated, so play it safe.
 Drink up!

 Signs of Dehydration10

 Signs of mild dehydration – treat by drinking liquid in small sips:

 Signs of dangerous dehydration – call 911 right away: